Best Sheets 2021 - And how to choose the right one for you.

 Woven from flax, linen is considered to be the finest material for table linens, and to many people for sheets as well.
 Linen sheets are a long held secret of many world class hotels as linen is extremely durable, yet soft and lustrous, and it only gets better with age and washing.
 Linen's ability to "breathe" and absorb moisture, and its cool, smooth finish makes it particularly appealing in summer.
 Linen is also non-allergenic and non-static.
 Sure, it wrinkles, but we think that is part of the charm.

 Cotton/Poly Blend - Easy Care or Wrinkle Free Sheets:

 We get asked about wrinkle free sheets fairly often.
 Usually wrinkle free sheets have a coating, a process, or a mixture of materials that 1) makes them feel not so wonderful to sleep in, and 2) wears out, and what is left is, well, not pleasant.
 In our experience, anything that is worth sleeping on is going to wrinkle to some extent as all natural fibers do wrinkle, but you can minimize wrinkles with proper laundering techniques.

 If you just have to have easy care sheets & bedding, we will make an exception in Matouk's case, as their easy care sheets are actually quite nice, and if you just have to have easy care sheets you would do well to look at their offerings.

 Cotton/Poly Blend Easy Care Sheet Recommendations:

-Silk Sheets:Good silk sheets are wonderfully luxurious.
+Silk Sheets:Good silk sheets are wonderfully luxurious with a very soft feel.
 Silk is also amazingly strong and light.
 That's why they make parachutes and printer ribbons out of it, apart from many other things.
 However, it does need particular care to maintain its beauty and strength.